geb/geb/README.md

     ./gradlew :module:«module-name»:test

-There are lots of example tests in the `geb-core` module that use the classes from the `test-utils` module for running against an in memory HTTP server.
+There are lots of example tests in the `geb-core` module that use the classes from the `test-support` module for running against an in memory HTTP server.

 To run the entire test suite, run…